-I have led a workshop on Mentor Development in ITE at the Chartered College of Teachers Conference hosted by CCCU with G Rowland.
+- Chartered College of Teachers Conference hosted by CCCU with G Rowland

-I am currently Chair of Governors at Wincheap Foundation Primary School (15 years) and have served as a school governor for 22 years.
+Appointed by the Local Authority, I am Chair of Governors at Wincheap Foundation Primary School (16 years) and have served as a school governor for 23 years

 Publications and research outputs